-We really ought to talk about Alex Tettey’s goal for Norwich City against Sunderland more than we do.
-But his timing was bloody awful.
+We really should talk about Alex Tettey’s goal for Norwich City against Sunderland more than we do.
+But his timing was absolutely awful.

 Not all Premier League goals are created equal – not even the ones that seem like they might be.

 No low driven shot from 10 yards, for example, will match up to Sergio Aguero’s winner against QPR in 2012, for the simple reason that it won Manchester City their first ever Premier League title.

 Similarly, few halfway line strikes will compare to David Beckham’s effort against Wimbledon, purely due to the mystique around what was, if we’re being honest, as inconsequential a goal as you can get.

 And, just like those two strikes and the ‘lesser’ copycat efforts which followed, Alex Tettey’s volley for Norwich City against Sunderland saw its impact suffer from having arrived in a season of sensational strikes.

 There are a number of ways you can describe a goal like Tettey’s, but not a single one of them can really do it justice within the context of a match report.